onehouseinc/LakeView/README.md

 ## Sign Up

 1. Contact gtm@onehouse.ai to get allowlisted, then visit https://cloud.onehouse.ai/signup/community-edition to create your account.
-1. Upon signing up, you will create a new Lakehouse Observer project.
+1. Upon signing up, you will create a new LakeView project.
 1. In the sidebar, open Settings > API Settings, then generate a new token.
 You will use this token in the next step.
 1. Return to the homepage, where you will be prompted to push your Hudi metadata to the project.
-Lakehouse Observer works with just your .hoodie metadata.
+LakeView works with just your .hoodie metadata.
 Base data never leaves your cloud.

 <img width="1207" alt="Screenshot 2024-06-17 at 6 04 02 PM" src="https://github.com/onehouseinc/hudi-metadata-extractor/assets/30377815/9005db67-e96f-439b-b223-81e0150d40d5">

-## Push Metadata to the Lakehouse Observer
+## Push Metadata to LakeView

-Onehouse provides a metadata extractor tool that you can run within your AWS or Google Cloud environment to continuously push metadata from specified file storage path(s) to the Lakehouse Observer.
+Onehouse provides a metadata extractor tool that you can run within your AWS or Google Cloud environment to continuously push metadata from specified file storage path(s) to LakeView.

 Key functionality of the metadata extractor tool:
 - Data Security: The tool interacts exclusively with metadata.
 It does not access, move, or control actual data files, ensuring the integrity and confidentiality of your data.